mathlava/bigc/README.md

     func ParseString(expr string) (*BigC, error)

 ParseString returns a new BigC instance of the result of the expression expr.
-Quaternions and parentheses are supported.
+Arithmetic operations and parentheses are supported.

 #### func (*BigC) AbsSq